qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

-   * |radioButtonOn| :guilabel:`Leave as unknown CRS (take no action)`: there will be no prompt to select a CRS when a layer without CRS is loaded, defering CRS choice to a later time.
+   * |radioButtonOn| :guilabel:`Leave as unknown CRS (take no action)`: there will be no prompt to select a CRS when a layer without CRS is loaded, deferring CRS choice to a later time.
 Convenient when loading a lot of layers at once.
 Such layers will be identifiable in the :guilabel:`Layers` panel by the |indicatorNoCRS| icon next to them.
      They'll also be un-referenced, with coordinates from the layer treated as